-The Request for Inspection and Report originated from Lloyd Everist, acting for and on behalf of Sailwool Pty Ltd, as the owner of the property located at 9 Stockholm Road, Charters Towers.
-The report was commissioned, such that an accurate and up to date Register of the property was available and maintained.
+The Request for a re-inspection and updated Report originated from Lloyd Everist, acting for and on behalf of Sailwool Pty Ltd, as the owner of the property located at 321 Bayswater Road, Garbutt Townsville.
+This report is an update of that previously undertaken on the site, and was commissioned, such that an accurate and up to date Register of the property was available and maintained.